CosmWasm/sylvia-book/src/README.md

 any mistakes, bugs, or ambiguities.

 ## Warning
-This book is still under construction so be aware that in places it might feel a little bit disjointed.
+This book is still under construction, so be aware that, in some places, it might feel disjointed.